 In late April 1965, a month after his famous march from Selma, Alabama, Martin Luther King Jr gathered a group of 22,000 protesters in Boston’s Roxbury neighborhood.
-Alongside his wife, Coretta Scott King, he marched from Carter Playground, through a light rain, almost three miles to the Parkman Bandstand in the Boston Common.
+Alongside his wife, Coretta Scott King, he marched from Carter Playground, through a light rain, almost three miles (4.8 kilometers) to the Parkman Bandstand on the Boston Common.
 Though King attended Boston University and lived in the city for three years, this would be his only major public speech in Boston.

 It was there, at the Parkman Bandstand, where King spoke for about 25 minutes.
 He spoke about the racial injustices – especially in terms of housing, economic disparity and discrimination – facing Boston’s residents of color and predominantly black neighborhoods.